GiuseppeMP/udemy-modern-react-with-redux/README.md

 4. Uses npm, for example:  "npm install -g create-react-app".

-## 5, 6.
+## lectures 5, 6.
 Generating a react project

 > npm (Runs npm) , install (Command to NPM), -g (Install this package globally, so we can run from anywhere, terminal etc), create-react-app (name of the package we want).